 The first effort over a two week period did not result in a discovery.
 The team regrouped in the spring of 2005 to renew the effort for a month-long expedition.
 Again, the wreckage remained elusive.
-Cussler has sent his team each spring for four to six weeks to continue the effort.
-Over the last many expeditions, WIlbanks, associate Steve Howard, and other crew members have worked out of South Haven, Michigan, to comb the lake bottom for evidence of this crash.
-Using highly sophisticated side scan sonar, the team has covered nearly six hundred square miles of bottomlandfinding, instead, many other shipwrecks, all later surveyed by MSRA, including the car ferry Ann Arbor No. 5, lost in 1969; the Joseph P. Farnan, a victim of fire in 1889; the schooner A.P.
+Cussler continued to send his team each spring for about one month to continue the effort.
+Over the last many expeditions, Wilbanks, associate Steve Howard, and other crew members have worked out of South Haven, Michigan, to comb the lake bottom for evidence of this crash.
+Using side scan sonar, the team covered nearly six hundred square miles of bottomland, finding, instead, ten other shipwrecks, all later surveyed by MSRA, including the car ferry Ann Arbor No. 5, lost in 1969; the Joseph P. Farnan, a victim of fire in 1889; the schooner A.P.
 Dunton, lost in 1869; the schooner William Tell lost in 1869, the schooner Hattie Wells lost in 1912, a 40-foot work barge; and perhaps the oldest sloop yet found in Lake Michigan, which has yet to be identified.

 “I finally realized that the answers about what happened to Flight 2501 do not lay on the bottom of Lake Michigan; they lay in our research.
 Our inability to find the wreck has forced us to search high and low for any small scrap of information that might point us to the wreck.
 Instead, that research actually uncovered the answers to the questions that have plagued so many of the families of Flight 2501 victims and others interested in this accident.
 I thought about what Clive has often said: ‘A wreck will be found only when it wants to be found.’
 I don’t think Flight 2501 wanted to be found.
 Instead, I think it wanted us to learn about the plane, the flight, the crew, the passengers, the search-and-recovery operation, the wrongful death suit, and other similar accidents, all things that we could not possibly learn from studying the wreckage on the lake bottom.
 Only then could we conclude, with a reasonable degree of certainty, the reasons for this tragic accident.”